hiesabx/reservoirflow/README.md

 - Advanced computing such as GPU, TPU and Quantum Computing.
 - Scientific Machine learning using Physics-informed neural networks (PINNs) or DeepONets.

 An open-source reservoir simulation and engineering library within the Python ecosystem is also very important to students, universities, researchers, engineers, and practitioners.
-Unlike the common monopolistic approach in the Oil and Gas industry where software is usually offered as a closed black-box at a high cost, we plan to make our tools accessible and available freely to everyone except for commercial-use where an explicit authorization will be required.
+Unlike the common monopolistic approach in the Oil and Gas industry where software is usually offered as a closed black-box at a high cost, we plan to make our tools accessible and freely available to everyone except for commercial-use where an explicit authorization will be required.
 We aim to offer our sponsors the commercial-use license with other benefits including trainings, custom features, studies, and more.
-Our license allows universities, students, academics, and researchers to use our tools directly for teaching or publication just with a proper referencing.
+On the other hand, our license allows universities, students, academics, and researchers to use our tools directly for teaching or publication just with a proper referencing.
 Therefore, the growth of this tool can only be taken as a positive growth for a new community that we try to create.
 However, this requires a huge support to meet the upcoming challenges that we are looking for, see [Support Us](/support_us.html).

 ## Installation